das5202/ReactJsAlltasks/README.md

-This repo contains the all the handons covering all topics
+This repo contains the all the handons reactjs covering all topics